microsoft/BotFramework-WebChat/samples/15.c.programmatic-post-activity/README.md

 # Sample - Programmatic access to post activity

-When a button is clicked, it will programmatically send a message to the bot.
+When a button is clicked, an activity will be sent programmatically to the bot.

 # Test out the hosted sample